 Elders are valuable assets to our society.
 Not only do we encourage them to keep abreast of the times through continuous learning and participate actively in society, we also hope that they can further engage in the work of the Elder Academy Management Committees and take up the administration and the planning of the curricula and activities of the elder academies to live up to the concept of "active ageing".

-With the support of various tertiary institutions, a number of elder academies have been set up in tertiary institutions to offer elders the opportunities to "study in the university".
-I am looking forward to the operation of more elder academies in primary/secondary schools and tertiary institutions to ensure a fulfilled and happy life for all elders.
+With the support of various post-secondary institutions, a number of elder academies have been set up in post-secondary institutions to offer elders the opportunities to "study in the university".
+I am looking forward to the operation of more elder academies in primary/secondary schools and post-secondary institutions to ensure a fulfilled and happy life for all elders.

 Secretary for Labour and Welfare